PoCInnovation/SmartShark/README.md

 ## What tool are we using

-We are using the `Wireshark` technology to catch all the trafic that happens on the network to, hopefully, try to detect some suspicious traffic and stopping it from harming the network.
-For the machine learning we are using the `TensorFlow` (2.0) tool, it is a powerfull add for our project because it manage to create a neuronal network easily and thanks to that we can detect a DDOS more efficiently.
+We are using `tshark` (Wireshark in CLI) to catch all the traffic that happens on the network.
+Once the traffic is captured we pass it through our AI to detect suspicious packets and stopping it from harming the network.<br>

+To build our AI we used `TensorFlow` which is a package use in machine learning to create neural networks.<br>
+In our case we create our own neural network compose by two layers of LSTM and  two layers of Fully connected neurons.<br>
+`LSTM(9)`->
+`Dropout(0.3)`->
+`LSTM(9)`->
+`Dropout(0.3)`->
+`Dense(9)`->
+`Flatten()`->
+`Dense(2)`<br>

+To train our model we need a huge amount of data, for more information, please checkout [this link](https://github.com/PoCInnovation/SmartShark/tree/master/datasets).<br>
+Finally to test our model in real condition we attack our own network with DDoS attack and ARP table for the MIT.

-Also, to make SmSh easy to use, we are using `Flask` to create a graphical interface for the user, making our project more accessible to other.
-We are using `Docker` as well, making the installation of SmSh very easy for the user, because then the user doesn't need to download all of SmSh's dependencies yourself.
+Also, to make SmSh easy to use, we are using `Flask` to create a graphical interface for the user, making our project more accessible to other.<br>

-## How did we get here ?

-Soon there will be a time line of our work. [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
+We are using `Docker` as well, making the installation of SmSh very simple for anyone, because you don't need to download all of SmSh's dependencies yourself.

 ## How to use it ?